Quantization of intra- and inter-band Berry phases in the shift current: Motivation and results

 Propositions (P1) and (P2) are topological principles to guide the search of materials with large shift currents.
-To quantify how large, I will use a figure of merit expressed in terms of the fundamental geometric quantity -- the \emph{shift connection}\cite{ahn_riemanniangeometry} $C_{mn}^{abb}=|A^b_{mn}|^2 R^{ab}_{mn}$.
-This quantity enters all expressions of the shift current [$j_s^a=\sigma_s^{abb}(\omega)E^b(\omega)E^b(-\omega)$] in various levels of approximation: nonlinear response,\cite{kraut_anomalousbulkPV,baltz_bulkPV,sipe_secondorderoptical} semiclassical kinetic,\cite{belinicher_kinetictheory,barik_nonequilibriumnature} Floquet,\cite{barik_nonequilibriumnature} Floquet-Keldysh\cite{morimoto_nonlinearoptic}.
-One can view $[eE^b(\omega)][eE^b(-\omega)][eC_{cv}^{abb}]\delta(\hbar\omega-\var_c+\var_v)/\hbar$ as a transition rate of the electron-hole dipole moment, due to the monochromatic-optical excitation of an electron from the valence band (with energy $\var_v$) to the conduction band $(\var_c)$.
-Motivated instead by a broadband light source (e.g., solar light) with an intensity shoulder that is as wide as a typical band, I integrate the rate over all optical excitations between the two bands lying closest to the Fermi level; the resultant quantity is proportional to the Brillouin-zone-integral of the shift connection: \e{ F^{abb}=\int_{BZ} d^3k C^{abb}_{cv}, \as \int \sigma_s^{abb}\bigg|_{T=0} d\omega = d_s F^{abb}\f{e^3}{h^2}. \la{bandshift}} I adopt $F^{abb}$ as a dimensionless figure of merit.
-One exact interpretation of $d_s F^{abb} e^3/h^2$ ($d_s{=}2$ being the spin degeneracy) is as the frequency-integrated shift conductivity in the weak-field/strong-scattering regime,\cite{morimoto_nonlinearoptic,barik_nonequilibriumnature} assuming independent particles with a zero-temperature distribution.\footnote{Such a cold distribution is approximately valid in the sub-picosecond\cite{braun_ultrafastphotocurrents,sotome_spectraldynamics} interval at the onset of radiation,\cite{nastos_opticalrectification} and is directly probed by ultrafast, THz-emission spectroscopy.\cite{braun_ultrafastphotocurrents,sotome_spectraldynamics}}\\
+To quantify how large, I will use a figure of merit expressed in terms of the fundamental geometric quantity -- the \emph{photonic shift connection}:\cite{ahn_riemanniangeometry} \e{C^j_{ib'b\bk}=|A_{jb'b\bk}|^2 S^{j}_{ib'b\bk};\as S^j_{ib'b\bk}=\vec{\bi}\cdot\bS^{\vec{\bj}}_{b'\bk\lea b\bk}.} In our adopted shorthand for the shift vector, $i,j \in \{x,y,z\}$ label the Cartesian axes and $\vec{\bi},\vec{\bj}$ are unimodular directional vectors.
+Likewise, $A_{jb'b\bk}{=}\vec{\bj}{\cdot}\bA_{b'b\bk}.$ The shift connection enters the expression of the excitation shift current as the average velocity (in the $i$'th direction) of a shifting quasiparticle: $e^3|\cale_{\omega}^2|C_{icv}^{j}\delta(\hbar\omega{-}\var_c{+}\var_v)/\hbar,$ given by the shift vector multiplied by the photoexcitation transition rate, namely the rate an electron is photoexcited from a fully-filled valence band (with energy $\var_v$) to a fully-empty conduction band $(\var_c)$ by a monochromatic light source with photon energy $\hbar\omega$ and linear polarization $\vec{\bj}$.
+Motivated by a broadband light source (e.g., solar light) with a spectral peak that is as wide as a typical band, I integrate the rate over all optical excitations between the two bands lying closest to the Fermi level; the resultant quantity is proportional to the Brillouin-zone-integral of the shift connection: \e{ F_{i}^j=\int_{BZ} d^3k C^{j}_{icv}. \la{bandshift}} I adopt $F_{i}^j$ as a dimensionless figure of merit.
+This figure is proportional to the frequency-integrated \textit{excitation shift conductivity}:\footnote{The prefactor of $2$ in \q{zeroT} reflects the spin degeneracy of bands in insulators with negligible spin-orbit coupling. $\sigma^{\text{exc},j}_{i\omega}$ translates to $\vec{\bi}\cdot \bsigma^{\text{exc}}_{\vec{\bj}\omega}$ in the companion paper.\cite{AAzhu_anomalousshift}} \e{ 2 F_i^j \f{e^3}{h^2} = \int \sigma^{\text{exc},j}_{i\omega}\bigg|_{T=0}d\omega. \la{zeroT}} This nonlinear conductivity is defined through the excitation shift current: $j_i^{\text{exc},j}=\sigma^{\text{exc},j}_{i\omega}|\cale_{\omega}|^2$; the subscript $({T=0})$ reminds us that we are photoexciting a zero-temperature insulator.
+The excitation shift conductivity is closely related to a measurable transient photocurrent, as elaborated in \s{sec:discussion}. \\